West Virginia vs. Texas Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Texas Tech Stats and Trends

-- When Texas Tech puts up more than 16.8 points, it is 2-2 against the spread and 3-1 overall.
+- Texas Tech is 2-2 against the spread and 3-1 overall in games when it records more than 16.8 points.

-- When Texas Tech churns out over 308.3 yards, the team is 2-2 against the spread and 3-1 overall.
+- Texas Tech is 2-2 against the spread and 3-1 overall when the team totals more than 308.3 yards.

-- The Red Raiders have turned the ball over five more times (8 total) than the Mountaineers have forced a turnover (3) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.